muniter/halinuxcompanion/README.md

   - CPU
   - Memory
   - Uptime
+  - Status: Computer status, reflects if the computer went to sleep, wakes up, shutdown, turned on.
+The sensor is updated right before any of this events happens by listening for dbus signals.
 - Notifications:
   - Actions Callback (Triggers event in Home Assistant)
   - Actions Locally (If action contains)